Micro-Sensys/documentation/libraries-platform/README.md

 # Libraries (divided in supported platform)
-//TODO change "libraries-platform" with "samplecodes-platform"??

 This guide gives an overview of the different libraries available, using the desired platform as a way to create the following sub-guides.
-This can help some developers decide which one is the most apropriate for their knowledge
+This can help some developers decide which one is the most apropriate for the platform they are targeting.

 ## Supported platforms
 Here is a list of the currently supported platforms